In-Game-Collectables/IGC_UE4/README.md

 * The rendered images on disk will outputted with an inverted alpha.
 The alpha will be flipped while it gets processed within the API.

 ## Best Practices
+* At least 100 frames at 2048x2048 should be uploaded
+* The mesh should not have any floating pieces
 * Having an evenly lit character will give the best results.
 Any shadows on the mesh will be baked into the final model.
 * Pure unlit shaders are not recommended.
 The meshing process needs shading to figure out the depth of points within a model.
 * Recommended: